 Just as the knowledge of nature must be sought from nature alone, so must the knowledge of Scripture—an apprehension of its intended meaning—be sought from Scripture alone and through the appropriate exercise of rational inquiry.

-When properly interpreted, the universal message conveyed by Scripture is a simple moral one: “To know and love God, and to love one's neighbor as oneself”.
+When properly interpreted, the universal message conveyed by Scripture is a simple moral one: “To know and love God, and to love one’s neighbor as oneself”.
 This is the real word of God and the foundation of true piety, and it lies uncorrupted in a faulty, tampered and corrupt text.
 The lesson involves no metaphysical doctrines about God or nature, and requires no sophisticated training in philosophy.
 The object of Scripture is not to impart knowledge, but to compel obedience and regulate our conduct.
 “Scriptural doctrine contains not abstruse speculation or philosophic reasoning, but very simple matters able to be understood by the most sluggish mind” (TTP, chap.
 13, G III.167/S 153).
+To the extent (and only to the extent) that Scripture is successful in morally edifying its readers and inspiring them to obey the word of God and treat others with justice and charity, it is “divine”.
 Spinoza claims, in fact, that a familiarity with Scripture is not even necessary for piety and blessedness, since its message can be known by our rational faculties alone, although with great difficulty for most people.
 “He who, while unacquainted with these writings, nevertheless knows by the natural light that there is a God having the attributes we have recounted, and who also pursues a true way of life, is altogether blessed.”